 What is Unused CSS in WordPress?

-Unused CSS refers to Cascading Style Sheets code that is present in your WordPress theme or plugins but is not being used to style any elements on the current website page.
+Unused CSS refers to Cascading Style Sheets code present in your WordPress theme or plugins that is not used to style any elements on the current webpage.

 This can happen for several reasons, such as:

-Moreover, some plugin functionality is not needed on certain pages, yet they execute sitewide.
+Moreover, some plugin functionality is not needed on certain pages, yet it executes sitewide.

-An example of such a plugin is contact forms builders.
+An example of such a plugin is Contact Form Builder.

-Most websites only add contact forms to the Contact Us page, So loading the contact forms CSS script sitewide is unnecessary.
+Most websites add contact forms only to the Contact Us page, so loading the contact form CSS script sitewide is unnecessary.

 Another example is when a user is on the website’s homepage.
 The browser doesn’t need to load the CSS rules for styling the blog or Contact Us page.

-However, because the Contact Us or blog page CSS codes are in a global stylesheet, the browser will still have to download and render them.
+However, because the Contact Us or blog page’s CSS is in a global stylesheet, the browser will still have to download and render it.
 This is not only time-consuming but also unnecessary.

-You need to optimize the loading of the CSS script to only execute on the pages where it is actually required.
+You need to optimize the loading of the CSS script so it executes only on the pages where it is actually required.

 Why Remove Unused CSS in WordPress?